 Gone are the days where HR kicks off a manual process on the new hire’s first day, where their information has to be painstakingly typed into different systems and the opportunity for mistakes due to human error is high!
 Modern onboarding is automated, guided workflow of activities that begins the moment your new hire accepts your offer.
 Their journey can start on their mobile device, Ipad or laptop – and it all syncs up perfectly because it’s automated.

 3. Boilerplate vs. Curated

 Old school onboarding provided the exact same experience for every employee.
 Employees in different roles and locations need standardized but curated onboarding experiences.
 Modern onboarding has standards that all employees experience with customized modules based on their particular situation.

 Onboarding used to be a one-day experience for new hires, but modern onboarding understands the importance of engaging new hires with pre-boarding activities and continuing onboarding well into their first couple of months and even throughout their first year on the job.

 Old school onboarding saw the process simply as a means to an end – to make sure each new hire was compliantly brought into the company, from a tax, benefit, and admin perspective.
 While compliance is the bedrock of onboarding, it’s not the only thing it should be charged with achieving.

 Onboarding is a prime opportunity to make new employees feel welcome and like a valued part of the team.
-As a comprehensive program that includes expectation setting, social mobilization, and more, it can accelerate productivity and drive engagement.
+As a comprehensive onboarding program that includes expectation setting, social mobilization and more, it can accelerate productivity and drive engagement.